google/WebFundamentals/src/content/en/updates/2017/06/aligning-input-events.md

 [`touchstart`](https://developer.mozilla.org/en/docs/Web/Events/touchstart),
 [`touchend`](https://developer.mozilla.org/en/docs/Web/Events/touchend)) that
 occurs will be dispatched right away along with any pending events, preserving the relative ordering.
-With this feature enabled a lot of the work is streamlined into the normal [event loop](https://github.com/atotic/event-loop) flow, providing a consistent input interval.
+With this feature enabled, a lot of the work is streamlined into the normal [event loop](https://github.com/atotic/event-loop) flow, providing a consistent input interval.
 This brings continuous events inline with [`scroll`](https://developer.mozilla.org/en-US/docs/Web/Events/scroll)